cds-snc/notification-documentation/src/en/status.md

 #### template_type (optional)

-You can filter by:
+If you specify `template_type`, you can filter by:

 * `email`
 * `sms`

 #### status (optional)

-You can filter by each:
+If you specify `status`, you can filter by each:

 * email status
 * text message status